ouyangnann/iTPGTN-former/README.md

   - [Training and Testing](#training-and-testing)

 ## Introduction
-We propose a dynamic edge interaction encoding method for spatio-temporal features based on inverse Transformer (iTransformer) and graph Transformer, named iTPGT-former.
+We propose a dynamic edge interaction encoding method for spatio-temporal features based on inverse Transformer (iTransformer) and Graph Transformer, named iTPGTN-former.

 ## Environment
 The code is developed and tested on **Ubuntu 20.04**.
 The required libraries and their versions are as follows: